Biden heading to Hill, as Democrats scale back $3.5T plan

-WASHINGTON (AP) — President Joe Biden is heading to Capitol Hill on Friday as Democrats are determined to rescue a scaled-back version of his $3.5 trillion government overhaul and salvage a related public works bill after a long night of frantic negotiations resulted in no deal.
+WASHINGTON (AP) — President Joe Biden is heading to Capitol Hill as Democrats strain to rescue a scaled-back version of his $3.5 trillion government overhaul and salvage a related public works bill after days of frantic negotiations resulted in no deal.

+The White House said Biden was to meet in private Friday afternoon with House Democrats.

-Holdout Democratic Sen. Joe Manchin of West Virginia sank hopes for a compromise late Thursday, despite hours of shuttle diplomacy with White House aides on Capitol Hill, when he refused to budge on his demands for a smaller overall package, around $1.5 trillion.
+Holdout Democratic Sen. Joe Manchin of West Virginia sank hopes for a swift compromise, despite hours of shuttle diplomacy late Thursday with White House aides on Capitol Hill, when he refused to budge on his demands for a smaller overall package, around $1.5 trillion.
 That's too meager for progressive lawmakers who are refusing to vote on the public works measure without a commitment to Biden's broader framework on the bigger bill.

+Talks swirled over a compromise in the $2 trillion range.
+But with Manchin dug in, a quick deal seemed increasingly out of reach for now.
+Still, Biden's visit would be a welcome assurance for Democrats who have complained about not hearing enough from the president about the path forward.

 “We understand that we're going to have to get everybody on board in order to be able to close this deal," said Rep. Pramila Jayapal, D-Wash., the leader of the Congressional Progressive Caucus.
 “We're waiting for that.”